llpeterson/data/multimedia.rst

 transforming the RGB colors (which are what you usually get out of a digital camera) to the YUV space.
 The reason for this has to do with the way the eye perceives images.
 There are receptors in the eye for brightness, and separate receptors for color.
-Because we're very good at perceiving variations in brightness, it makes sense to spend more bits on transmitting brightness information.
+Because we’re very good at perceiving variations in brightness, it makes sense to spend more bits on transmitting brightness information.
 Since the Y component of YUV is, roughly, the brightness of the pixel, we can compress that component